 Every year on March 14th, technology, mathematics, and science enthusiasts around the country note the arrival of “Pi Day” on social media, in reference to the infamous mathematical constant that allows us to calculate the diameter and circumference of a circle matching the date on the calendar — 3.14.

 Use high-quality images and video whenever possible

 If you need further proof of the primacy of the image when it comes to audience engagement, look no further than the fact that Facebook purchased Instagram in 2012 for $1 billion, sensing that a social channel based entirely around photographs would prove compelling for a mass audience.

 Also, something that many new business owners overlook is that images are copyrighted content.
 Whenever you share an image through your social media channels, always attribute proper credit if you are not the owner or didn’t create it.

 Be aware of frequency

 It’s a somewhat tricky question to answer, because the topic of frequency in social media status updates can never be completely divorced from the issue of quality.

-If you had access to an endless supply of content that provided real value to your audience, you could probably post as much as you want and not alienate any of your followers.
+If you had access to an endless supply of content that provides real value to your audience, you could probably post as much as you want and not alienate any of your followers.

 Delve into the personal

 You can use your status update to tease a link to a personal story on your company blog, or you can ask employees to record Q&A video content that can be embedded directly in the status update.

 Inspire readers with quotes

-There’s a reason we return to famous quotes; in lieu of trying to succinctly and creatively express a thought when someone else has already done it better, why not just borrow their words?
-Most social media users see a significant number of quotes in there feeds everyday, so you need to make sure that the quote is germane to your brand in some way so the audience can make the connection between the two entities.
-Make sure at the end of the day they remember something like, “Tesla shared an interesting quote from Thomas Edison about the importance of innovation,” instead of, “I read a quote from Thomas Edison today.”
-Two ways to successfully accomplish this include:
+Most social media users see a significant number of quotes in their feeds everyday, so you need to make sure that the quote is germane to your brand in some way so the audience can make the connection between the two entities.

 - Sharing quotes about topics that directly relate to your brand.